ferrannp/enzyme-example-jest/README.md

 npm test --coverage
 ```

-Specific tests (in this case for the MyComponent-test.js):
+Specific tests (in this case for MyComponent-test.js):
 ```
 npm test -- MyComponent
 ```